Sam Neill as Sidney Reilly, Russian-born British Secret Service agent and anti-Bolshevik

 How to Get the Look

 Reilly was a shrewd businessman who knew could influence and manipulate people as needed.
-His sharp Glen plaid suit that took him from New York to Berlin in 1924 indicated the fashionable and powerful man wearing it.
+His sharp Prince of Wales check suit that took him from New York to Berlin in 1924 indicated the fashionable and powerful man wearing it.

-- Black-and-white Glen plaid wool suit with muted red windowpane overcheck, consisting of
+- Black-and-white glen plaid Prince of Wales check wool suit with muted red windowpane overcheck:

 - Double-breasted 6-on-2 jacket with peak lapels, welted breast pocket, straight flapped hip pockets, 4-button cuffs, and ventless back